dmici/NeuTomPy-toolbox/README.md

 Tutorials and code examples of typical usage can be found in the folder [examples](https://github.com/dmici/NeuTomPy-toolbox/blob/master/examples).

+A sample dataset for testing purpose can be found [here](https://mega.nz/#F!k0g32QiC!zbGZMuTES4WOzrxJEfPaSA).
+This dataset includes neutron radiographs of a phantom sample acquired at the IMAT beamline, ISIS neutron spallation source, UK.

 # Contact
 If you want to contact us for any reasons, please send an email to: neutompy@gmail.com